 Trick #2: Position Furniture

 The decluttering process should have removed excess items including the oversized recliner that sat in the middle of the living room.
 Less is better when staging a home.
 Many experts will tell you that you don’t need to rent furniture to effectively stage the home.
-Your San Antonio realtor is a great resource to help walk through the home and position furniture in each room.
+Your South Texas area realtor is a great resource to help walk through the home and position furniture in each room.

 Keep walkways and hallways open without obstruction.
 Make sure windows and drapes are pulled back allowing a lot of natural light into the house.
 This makes rooms look bigger.
 Trim any hedges or trees right outside of windows if needed.
 Don’t worry about a room being completely functional in a staging process.
 Staging a room to be a home office doesn’t need much more than a desk, probably positioned away from a wall in the center of the room.